Friday, June 2, 2023

 2. ISG reserves the right to change the tournament format for any age division based on entry numbers, space restrictions, or other circumstances.

-The 2019 Iowa Senior Games softball schedule will be posted when available
+CLICK HERE for the 2023 Iowa Senior Games softball schedule once available

 1. Amateur Softball Association rules will apply except as noted below.
 For a copy of these rules, write or call: ASA 2801 NE 50th Street Oklahoma City, OK 73111 (405) 424-5266.

 2. A strike zone mat will be used.
 Batters will begin with a 1 and 1 count, with one courtesy foul on the third strike.

 3. ASA rules for reentry and extra player (EP) will apply.
 Extra players may play defense at any time provided the total number of defensive players on the field at one time does not exceed the total allowed group.

 – 50+, 55+, and 60+: Ten (10) defense players shall constitute a team (11 if both teams agree).
 A team must have a minimum of nine (9) players at the start and finish of a game and ten (10 or eleven (11) if an EP is used.
 Failure to do so will result in a forfeit.
 A tenth player may be added as he/she show up for play; however, at this point he must be listed as the tenth offensive player and bat after the other nine (9) players.

 – 65+, 70+, 75+ and women: Eleven (11) defensive players shall constitute a team.
 A team must have a minimum of ten (10) players at the start and finish of a game and eleven (11) or twelve (12) if an EP is used.
 Failure to do so will result in a forfeit.
 An eleventh player may be added as he/she show up for play; however, at this point he must be listed as the eleventh offensive player and bat after the other ten (10) players.